kylesadler/Terrain-Pathfinding/README.md

 # Terrain-Pathfinding
-This program can find the most energy efficient path between two points given a topographic map
+Want to know the easiest way to get somewhere?
+Simply upload a topographic map and this program will show you!